ojeda/secure_clear/secure_clear.md

   * The SECURE project and GCC (stack erasure implemented as a function attribute) [[ref][SECURE-GCC-1]][[ref][SECURE-GCC-2]][[ref][SECURE-GCC-3]].
   * Research on controlling side-effects in mainstream C compilers [[ref][whatyouc]].

-Further, discussing the addition of security-related features to the C++ language is rare.
+Further, discussing the addition of security-related features to the C and C++ languages is rare.
 Therefore, this paper attempts to only spearhead the work on this area, providing access to users to the well-known "guaranteed memory clearing" function already used in the industry as explained in the previous sections.

-Some other related improvements based on the basic building blocks can be also thought of, too:
+Some other related C++ improvements based on the basic building blocks can be also thought of, too:
-  * For instance, earlier revisions of this paper [[ref][P1315R1]] proposed, in addition, an uncopyable class template meant to wrap a memory area on which `secure_clear` is called on destruction/move, plus some other features (explicit read/modify/write access, locking/pinning, encryption-at-rest, etc.).
+  * For instance, earlier revisions of the C++ paper [[ref][P1315R1]] proposed, in addition, an uncopyable class template meant to wrap a memory area on which `secure_clear` is called on destruction/move, plus some other features (explicit read/modify/write access, locking/pinning, encryption-at-rest, etc.).
 This wrapper is a good approach to ensure memory is cleared even when dealing with exceptions.
-During the LEWGI review, it was acknowledged that similar types are in use by third-parties.
+During the WG21 LEWGI review, it was acknowledged that similar types are in use by third-parties.
 Some libraries and languages feature similar types.
-It was decided at Kona 2019 [[ref][P1315Kona2019]] to reduce the scope of the paper and only provide the basic building block, `secure_clear`.
+It was decided at WG21 Kona 2019 [[ref][P1315Kona2019]] to reduce the scope of the paper and only provide the basic building block, `secure_clear`.
-  * A type-modifier with similar semantics as the wrapper class template above was suggested during the LEWGI review.
+  * A type-modifier with similar semantics as the wrapper class template above was suggested during the WG21 LEWGI review.
   * Dynamically-sized string-like types (e.g. `secure_string`) may be considered useful (e.g. for passwords).

-As well as other related library features:
+There are, as well, other related library features:
   * A way to read non-echoed standard input (e.g. see the `getpass` module in Python [[ref][Python-getpass]]).

 ## Proposal

-This proposal adds a new header, `<secure>`, containing a `secure_clear` function and a `secure_clear` function template.
+This proposal adds a `secure_clear` function (C) and a `secure_clear` function template (C++).

 ### `secure_clear` function

-    namespace std {
-        void secure_clear(void * data, size_t size) noexcept;
+    void secure_clear(void * data, size_t size);
-    }

 The `secure_clear` function is intended to make the contents of the memory range `[data, data + size)` impossible to recover.
 It can be considered equivalent to a call to `memset(data, value, size)` with indeterminate `value`s (i.e. there may even be different values, e.g. randomized).
 However, the compiler must guarantee the call is never optimized out unless the data was not in memory to begin with.
   * To clarify: the call may be removed by the compiler if there is no actual memory involved, instead of forcing itself to use actual memory and then clearing it (which would make the call pointless and less secure to begin with).
 For instance, if the compiler chose to keep the data in a register because it is small enough (and its address was not taken anywhere else), then the call could be elided.
 In a way, there was no memory to clear to begin with, so it could be considered that it was not optimized out.
-  * Note: at Kona 2019 [[ref][P1315Kona2019]] it was polled whether the compiler should be free to implement further guarantees (e.g. clearing cache/registers containing it) and/or whether we should encourage them to do so.
-The result was neutral, so further input from experts would be needed to decide this.
+  * Note: at WG21 Kona 2019 [[ref][P1315Kona2019]] it was polled whether the compiler should be free to implement further guarantees (e.g. clearing cache/registers containing it) and/or whether we should encourage them to do so.
+The result was neutral, so further input from experts from both WG14 and WG21 would be needed to decide this.

-An approach for the wording would be to lift the provision in [intro.abstract]p1 (i.e. the "as-if" rule) for calls to this function; thus conforming implementations need to emulate the behavior of the abstract machine and therefore produce code equivalent to having called the function, even if it has no effect on the observable behavior of the program.
-This is the same approach C11 takes for `memset_s`:
+An approach for the wording would be to use the one for `memset_s`:

 > Unlike `memset`, any call to the `memset_s` function shall be evaluated strictly according to the rules of the abstract machine as described in (5.1.2.3).
 That is, any call to the `memset_s` function shall assume that the memory indicated by `s` and `n` may be accessible in the future and thus must contain the values indicated by `c`.

+In the case of C++ (assuming the function is not imported from C), a possible approach would be to lift the provision in [intro.abstract]p1 (i.e. the "as-if" rule) for calls to this function; thus conforming implementations need to emulate the behavior of the abstract machine and therefore produce code equivalent to having called the function, even if it has no effect on the observable behavior of the program.

-Given this function imposes unusual restrictions/behavior, this paper was forwarded to EWG at Kona 2019 [[ref][P1315Kona2019]], and then to SG1 at Cologne 2019 [[ref][P1315Cologne2019]].
+Given this function imposes unusual restrictions/behavior, this paper was forwarded to WG21 EWG at Kona 2019 [[ref][P1315Kona2019]], and then to WG21 SG1 at Cologne 2019 [[ref][P1315Cologne2019]].

 ### `secure_clear` function template

     namespace std {
-        template <trivially_copyable T>
+        template <class T>
+            requires is_trivially_copyable_v<T>
-            requires (not pointer<T>)
+                and (not is_pointer_v<T>)
         void secure_clear(T & object) noexcept;
     }

 The `secure_clear` function template is equivalent to a call to `secure_clear(addressof(object), sizeof(object))`.

-The `not pointer<T>` constraint is intended to prevent unintended calls that would have cleared a pointer rather than the object it points to:
+The `not is_pointer_v<T>` constraint is intended to prevent unintended calls that would have cleared a pointer rather than the object it points to:

     char buf[100];
     char * buf2 = buf;